“There is nothing mutual about this, except, perhaps, my silence.”

 The typeface is Trajan Pro, which is based on Ancient Roman lettering.
 I liked using it here because the concepts explored in this story are as old as civilization.
 The title is my best try at producing gold type, and the author’s name is supposed to be silver.

-The female face was “palatized” to look like a painting.
-I was going for the “woman as object,” “woman as commodity” kind of impression.
-I tried it with the face in colour, but it looked much better in black and white, and again, I liked the symbolism of black and white for this story.
+I tried this cover with the face in colour, but it looked much better in black and white, and again, I liked the symbolism of black and white for this story.